-Between the white sandy beaches, blue-hued waters, and the beautiful color palette options, beach weddings can easily be some of the dreamiest celebrations for nuptials.
-But beach wedding details don’t always need to be focused on seashells and beach chairs.
-Rather than going over-the-top on classic nautical elements, there’s a beauty in focusing on the location, colors, and level of formality you’re planning for your wedding.
-And that same concept can certainly apply when deciding on your beach wedding cake.
+Between the white, sandy beaches, blue-hued waters, and beautiful color palette options, beach weddings can easily be some of the dreamiest celebrations for nuptials.
+Beach wedding details don’t always need to include seashells and beach chairs, though.
+Rather than going over the top with classic nautical elements, there’s beauty in focusing your decor on the location, colors, and level of formality you’re planning for your wedding.
+That same concept can certainly apply when deciding on your beach wedding cake.

 Meet the Expert

 Janderyn Makris is the owner and cake artist behind Earth and Sugar, a custom cake studio based in West Palm Beach, Florida.

 According to Makris, many couples love the idea of sticking with aqua tones and cream colors.
 In addition, Makris loves to work with muted blues along with grays and soft neutrals to evoke a more modern feeling.
 The addition of simple greenery, palm leaves, or lovely florals can also add a beautiful touch to your coastal dessert.

 In choosing a cake design for your beach wedding, think about your event's tone and aesthetic.
 Incorporate bright hues and cute elements for a casual beach party; for a more formal style, opt for subtler, natural elements like oyster shells, sand dollars, and artistic crashing waves.

 Ready to get your beach wedding planning started?
 Read on for 28 cakes to inspire your seaside design.

 Accomplish a “clean and simple” look by pairing a white wedding cake with tropical leaves and a mini pineapple.
 Even better: Accent it with a tropical fruit filling, such as passionfruit, pineapple, or coconut, as this couple did at their wedding in Costa Rica.